subconcept-labs/ulangi/README.md

 ---

+## License
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+[See full detail.](/LICENSE)

+---

 ## Credits
 - social-icons by [Just UI](https://www.iconfinder.com/iconsets/social-icons-33)
 - lesson-icons from [Material Design Icons by community](https://github.com/templarian/MaterialDesign/) (SIL Open Font License 1.1)
 - mobile-icons from [Material Design Icons by Google](https://material.io/resources/icons/?style=baseline) (Apache License 2.0)
-- flag-icons are not included in this project due to license incompatibility.
-You must download and add them manually [here](https://www.flaticon.com/packs/countrys-flags).
+- flag-icons are not included in this project due to license incompatibility but you can download and add them manually [here](https://www.flaticon.com/packs/countrys-flags).